Zechiel Music Transcription

-Music Transcription by John ZechielWelcome to Zechiel Music Transcription.
-My name is John Zechiel, I'm a graduate of the USC Thornton School of Music in Los Angeles, and if you are looking for someone to transcribe music, you've come to the right place.
-Music transcription generally refers to listening to an auditory source of music, and then notating that music down on paper.
+Music Transcription Service by John ZechielWelcome to Zechiel Music Transcription Service.
+My name is John Zechiel, I'm a graduate of the USC Thornton School of Music in Los Angeles, and I have been transcribing music for customers for over years.
+If you are looking for someone to transcribe music with personal care and one-on-one attention to your project, you've come to the right place.
+Music transcription service generally refers to listening to an auditory source of music, and then notating that music down on paper.
 Transcribing music is exactly what I can do for you.
-You can contact me at and I will be more than happy to help you.
+You can contact me at .

 I specialize in transcribing and arranging music for piano, but I can also transcribe music for guitar, voice, and just about every other instrument.
 Please note that while I do not transcribe in TAB, I am more than willing to write out guitar transcriptions using standard notation.
 I can transcribe both original music, or already recorded songs for which the published sheet music is unavailable.

-In order to get immediate cost and time quotes, please send either an MP3, an MPEG, an M4A, a WMA, or a link to a YouTube! video to .
-If you do not have compressed music files, you can always send me a CD (inquire by e-mail).
+In order to get immediate cost and time quotes, please send either a digital music file or a link to a YouTube! video to .
+Or you can always send me a CD (inquire by e-mail).
 The cost of the transcription is based upon the complexity and duration of the music.
 The bulk of the music I have transcribed falls within the $60.00 to $150.00 range, with the least expensive being $30.00 and the most $300.00.
 Please note that I do not charge for repeated measures.
 For volume projects, discount rates may be agreed upon beforehand that can reduce prices by as much as 25 to 50%.
 For your (and my) convenience I prefer PayPal for payment, however I can accept checks and money orders.

-I complete most transcriptions in under a week, though extremely difficult or complex music may require more time.
-Using Finale, I will deliver to you professional sheet music as a PDF file (requires Adobe Reader) that you can have published or duplicated.
-I can provide you with a MIDI file, an MUS file, or an ENIGMA file (readable by Sibelius), as well as transpositions, for no additional charge.
-I am also able to take your hand written score and produce a professional engraving for a very reasonable price.
+I complete most transcriptions in under five days.
+Using Finale, I will deliver to you professional sheet music as a PDF file that you can have published or duplicated.
+I can provide you with a MIDI file, an MUS file, or an XML file (readable by Sibelius), as well as transpositions, for no additional charge.
+I am also able to take your hand written score and produce a professional engraving.

 Your satisfaction is guaranteed.
 Thank you for the opportunity of working with you.